 Staying hydrated is an essential component to good health.
-When we are born, our bodies consist of around 90%.
-As we age, this drops nearer to 70% as adults.
+When we are born, our bodies consist of around 90% water.
+As we age, this drops nearer to 70% as we become adults.
 That’s still two-thirds of the human body that is made up of water.

 Hydration is something we naturally think more about during the warmer months.
 But it doesn’t necessarily have to be associated with summer.
 Hydration is something we should be thinking about every, day in every season.

 If you rely on the body to tell you that you are thirsty, you are already dehydrated.
 If you rely on the dark discolouration of your urine, you are already dehydrated.